hopv/nola/README.md

 Sounds fine?
 But this comes with the cost of the *later modality* `▷`.

-Due to `▶` added to `iProp`, we can use impredicative invariants only for propositions under `▷`, which delays the definition of a proposition by one step-index.
+Due to `▶` added to `iProp`, we can use invariants only for propositions under `▷`, which delays the definition of a proposition by one step-index.
 ```
 inv N P ={↑N,∅}=> ▷ P ∗ (▷ P ={∅,↑N}=∗ True)
 ```
-This causes significant practical issues, especially for dealing with nested impredicative invariants.
+This causes significant practical issues, especially for dealing with nested invariants.

 The later modality `▷` is ill-behaved: it is non-idempotent and doesn't commute with the update modality `|==>`.
 Various efforts have been made to get over `▷`, such as [later credits](https://plv.mpi-sws.org/later-credits/), but difficulties remain.